R3DRUN3/cyberhall/k8s-security/k8s-vapt/k8s-trivy-operator/README.md

-You can also [create custom policies via Rego (OPA)](https://aquasecurity.github.io/trivy-operator/latest/tutorials/writing-custom-configuration-audit-policies/) in order to exampand and customize your vulnerabilities reports.
+You can also [create custom policies via Rego (OPA)](https://aquasecurity.github.io/trivy-operator/latest/tutorials/writing-custom-configuration-audit-policies/) in order to customize your vulnerabilities reports.

 To delete the test cluster, launch the following command:
 ```console